 The first thing you can easily check is your toilet handle.
 A broken or stuck toilet handle can cause the toilet to constantly drain water and be the source of all the noise.
 In order to check and see if your handle is working properly, you will need to remove the lid of the tank and shut off your water.
 You will also need to drain the water out of the tank by using cups and a sponge, or lifting up the flapper for the water to escape.

 If you find that your handle is stuck, you can use a lubricant and start applying pressure to see if it will move.
 If your handle is broken you will need to replace it.

 Replacing a handle is simple, find the nut that is holding the handle in place and use a pair of pliers to unscrew it.
 Next, you need to unclip the broken handle from the flapper and pull the handle out.
-Grab the new handle, screw it on with the original nut and clip in onto the flapper.
-You can now put the lid back, turn the water on, and test it out.
+Grab the new handle, screw it on with the original nut and clip it onto the flapper.
+You can now put the lid back, turn the water on and test it out.

 If the noises keep happening or if your handle has no problems, then the next source may be a worn-out flapper.

 The flapper in your toilet drains water from the tank and into the bowl.
 Once the tank lever (handle) is pressed on, the flapper is pulled up and the water is drained.
 When the tank is empty, the flapper falls back onto the flush valve opening.
 If your flapper is worn out or not the right fit, it can cause your toilet to run.